arc-language/core-parser/PACKAGE.md

 	// ExitMethodDecl is called when exiting the methodDecl production.
 	ExitMethodDecl(c *MethodDeclContext)

+	// ExitMutatingDecl is called when exiting the mutatingDecl production.
+	ExitMutatingDecl(c *MutatingDeclContext)

 	// ExitDeinitDecl is called when exiting the deinitDecl production.
 	ExitDeinitDecl(c *DeinitDeclContext)